-Rehydrating dried mushrooms is a very simple process, suitable for anyone.
+Rehydrating dried mushrooms is a very simple process, suitable for everyone.
 It does not matter the type of edible mushroom to rehydrate since the process is always the same and will only vary in time depending on the texture we want to achieve or the type of stew

-For it we will heat water in a proportion of 4 times of water for 1 of mushrooms.
+To do this we will heat water in a proportion of 4 times of water for 1 of mushrooms.
 We will take it to boil and we will extinguish the fire.
 We will introduce the dehydrated mushrooms inside the container with water so that they rehydrate and infuse and we will leave them without covering.

 How long should I rehydrate the mushrooms?

 The rehydration time will vary between 25 minutes and 2:00 hours.
 It will depend on the consistency of the edible mushrooms and fungi, whether they are firmer or softer.